Cloth ISBN: 9780804785228

 Galin Tihanov is the George Steiner Professor of Comparative Literature at Queen Mary University of London.

-"Up to now, no one has woven together the many threads of Russian literary though—Formalism, Socialist Realism, Marxism, the Bakhtin Circle, and the many groups, domestic and émigré, that shaped modern theory.
+"Up to now, no one has woven together the many threads of Russian literary thought—Formalism, Socialist Realism, Marxism, the Bakhtin Circle, and the many groups, domestic and émigré, that shaped modern theory.
 With a large cast of characters and a sharp, cumulative argument, Tihanov renders obsolete numerous received judgments about theory's origins and impact."

 —Haun Saussy, University of Chicago